IsabelCA01/IsabelCA01/README.md

 # Hi there I’m Isabel Castrillón 👋

 # 💫 About Me:
 I'm a final year undergraduate student in biomedical engineering at Universidad CES, Colombia.
-Currently, I'm working as a Jr. Data Scientist at guane Enterprises SAS, specializing in predictive analytics.

 My main focus right now is diving deeper into machine learning, mathematical optimization, and operations research.
 Additionally, I also have experience and enjoy both front- and back-end development.
 I'm passionate about leveraging these fields to create solutions that have a positive impact on society on human and animal health. 💖🐾